rahul-ghadge/spring-boot-kafka/README.md

 ##### Start ZooKeeper
-Go to the kafka location using terminal and hit below command like
+Go to the zookeeper location using terminal and hit below command like
 > `cd c:\apache-zookeeper-x.x.x`
 > `zkserver`